mharkess/EcoSwitch/README.md

 </p>

 Next steps for the website:
-- authentication checking to ensure the user is logged in before being able to access the dashboard and its other linked pages
+- Authentication checking to ensure the user is logged in before being able to access the dashboard and its other linked pages
-- an interactive graph that plots the average temperatures and humidity levels for each location
+- An interactive graph that plots the average temperatures and humidity levels for each location
-- error checking for the various inputs that are allowed
+- Error checking for the various inputs that are allowed
   - location-related inputs: ensure the building is a valid BU brownstone location
   - room number-related inputs: ensure the room exists in the specified location
   - student email-related inputs: ensure the student email exists and is from BU